fordsfords/blink/README.md

 1. If you haven't set up your CHIP to be able to compile C programs, perform [these instructions](http://wiki.geeky-boy.com/w/index.php?title=CHIP_do_once) up to and including installing gcc.

-2. Get the [blink github project](https://github.com/fordsfords/blink/tree/gh-pages) onto CHIP.
+2. Get the files onto CHIP:

         mkdir blink
         cd blink